Most Popular Interview Questions on Azure Test Plan:

 I have been using Azure Test Plan at work as a test management tool for more than 2 years now.

-Here, in this article, I would be providing a comprehensive list of interview questions for Azure Test Plan (quite a few tricky questions and their solutions that I have learned with experience on the tool).
+Here, in this article, I would be providing a comprehensive list of interview questions for the Azure Test Plan (quite a few tricky questions and their solutions that I have learned with experience on the tool).

 Before we move on to the set of interview questions, I would like to set a holistic context on what Azure Test Plan is and what purpose does it solve for a QA team.